aks/bash-lib/README.md

     list_insert_once VAR VAL ..         # insert VALUE.. at the front of VAR;

+    list_get VAR N                      # get the Nth item from VAR

+    list_item VAR N                     # set 'item' to the Nth item of VAR

+    list_items VAR [START [END]]        # get the items from VAR from START to END

+    list_set VAR N VAL                  # set the Nth item in VAR

     in_list VAR  [-any|-all] VAL ...    # return true if one or more values are in a list

     list_size VAR                       # returns the number of items

     sort_str VAL ...                    # sort the space-separated words of VAL ..

+    sort_str2lines VAL ...              # output the args into separate lines, sorted

     sort_list VAR                       # sort the contents of VAR (a list) in place

+    sorted_list VAR                     # output the sorted items from VAR

+    sort_list2lines VAR                 # output the sorted items from VAR in separate lines

     join_list VAR [SEP] ..

+    join_lines                          # join lines on STDIN

 Join the items in `VAR` into a list, separated by `SEP`, which can be: